Eliza has a love of outdoor adventures and shares her experiences here.

 Jurassic Park is an exceptionally pretty area located just south of Estes Park above Lilly Lake.
-The climbs are short, steep, slabby and fun on west facing sunny rock.
+The climbs are short, steep, slabby, and fun on west-facing sunny rock.
 The views of Longs peak and the Diamond are spectacular as are the wildflowers and the lake below.
 The approach is relatively short.
 Dogs and camping are not permitted in this area.
-Parts of it lie within the Boundary of Rocky Mounatin National Park.
-Jurassic park makes for a great full day outing.
+Parts of it lie within the Boundary of Rocky Mountain National Park.
+Jurassic Park makes for a great full-day outing.

 Three of my favorite routes at Jurassic Park:

 Edge of Time 5.9 Located on the Fin formation.
 While I do not like the run out getting to the second bolt on this climb (also the crux), the climb, pictured on the front cover of one of the old guidebooks for the area - Gillett's Estes Valley guidebook - is a super classic superb route